Reginald Havill Norman: First World War

-In November 1916, Norman resume serving in the 5th Infantry Brigade, now a brigade major.
+In November 1916, Norman resumed serving in the 5th Infantry Brigade, now a brigade major.
 On 21 January 1917, he returned to the 6th Brigade with the same rank.
 On 11 April, he was wounded in the hand and taken to England for treatment.
-He was awarded the Military Cross on 5 June, the day before he was to return to France.
+He was awarded the MC on 5 June, the day before he was to return to France.
 He transferred to the 48th Battalion on 23 November and was promoted to the rank of major the following day, at which point he was seconded to the 12th Infantry Brigade headquarters.
 After fighting ceased at the Battle of Passchendaele (during which Norman was again mentioned in despatches), the 12th Brigade returned to France to curb the German spring offensive.

-Norman kept a diary during this part of the war, covering his service from 1 October to 4 November 1916 while with the 6th Australian Infantry Brigade and from 24 July 1917 to 19 September 1917.
+Norman kept a diary during this part of the war, covering his service from 1 October to 4 November 1916 while with the 6th Australian Infantry Brigade and from 24 July to 19 September 1917.
 These entries record the weather, equipment, movements, and reinforcements, with a few pencilled sketches.
 It ends with preparations for the Battle of Passchendaele, referred to him as the "big show".

-Norman was awarded the Distinguished Service Order (DSO) during the Allied advance on 8 August For conspicuous gallantry and devotion to duty under heavy artillery and machine gun fire; this officer went forward and got into touch with advanced troops, ascertaining their position and establishing liaison between units.
+Norman was awarded the Distinguished Service Order (DSO) during the Allied advance on 8 August.
+The citation for the award reads as follows:

+For conspicuous gallantry and devotion to duty under heavy artillery and machine gun fire; this officer went forward and got into touch with advanced troops, ascertaining their position and establishing liaison between units.
 He was untiring in his efforts to promote the success of the operation.

-On 25 September, he was briefly seconded to the United States Army, and returned to the 12th Brigade on 2 October, where he was again posted, this time to an officers course at the University of Cambridge which he left in January 1919, by which time the armistice with Germany in November had brought an end to the war.
+On 25 September, he was briefly seconded to the United States Army, and returned to the 12th Brigade on 2 October, where he was again posted, this time to an officers course at the University of Cambridge, which he left in January 1919, by which time the armistice with Germany in November had brought an end to the war.

 On 5 April, he was awarded the Belgian Croix de Guerre for contributions to the Allied advance on 8 August 1918.
-He was discharged from the First Australian Imperial Force later that month.
+He was discharged from the Australian Imperial Force later that month.

 Second World War

-Norman continued to serve with the Citizen Military Forces (CMF).
-Following the outbreak of war in 1939, he was mobilised in South Melbourne, remaining within Australia throughout the war.
+Norman continued to serve with the Citizen Military Forces (CMF) in the interwar period.
+Following the outbreak of the Second World War in 1939, he was mobilised in South Melbourne, remaining within Australia throughout the war.
 For most of the war, he served at Land Force Headquarters as Deputy Quartermaster-General in charge of Movements and Transportation.
 He ceased full time duties on 30 May 1945 with the rank of brigadier.